-According to Electrical Safety Foundation International, between 1992 and 2010 there were 5,096 fatalities in the United States due to contact with electricity.
-There were a total of 66,748 injuries that required days away from work in the same time period due to electricity.
+According to the Bureau of Labor Statistics, there were 126 fatalities in the United States in 2020 due to contact with electricity.
+There were a total of 2,220 injuries that required days away from work in 2020 due to contact with electricity.
 The construction industry experiences the majority of injuries and fatalities due to electricity.
 These statistics do not include injuries caused by secondary events.
 For example, an individual falling from a ladder due to getting shocked.
 If these types of injuries were included the statistics would be higher.

 Common Electrical Hazards

 - Improper grounding